pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 Lines
 ^^^^^

-Line drawing with draw_line_ involves specifying a start point and and end point.
+Line drawing with the draw_line_ function involves specifying a start point and and end point.
-Optionally, you can also specify the line width.
+Optionally, you can specify the line width.
 You can also use draw_line_strip_ to draw a continuous multi-point line.

 .. _draw_line: https://arcade.academy/arcade.html#arcade.draw_line